Mohammed0101-lgtm/face_rec/README.md

-a face recognition model training script
+a face recognition model training script USING TENSORFLOW